Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Experiments

 Since models and datasets are grouped for each depth, result are also shown by depth.
-To ensure conciseness, we only report the test performance metrics, but train metrics are also available in the Supplementary Material.
-These metrics provide the most relevant assessment of the models’ predictive ability.
+To ensure conciseness, we only report the test performance metrics of RMSLE and $R^2$, but complete test and train metrics, including RMSE as well, are also available in the Supplementary Material.

-Each table consists of ten rows, one for each of the datasets, determined by type of processing, window aggregation and depth, and a column for each model.

-Tables \ref{tab:test_R2_0-1} and \ref{tab:test_RMSE_0-1} show results for the most superficial layer.
-The best-performing dataset was ``C2X-Complex\_rhow\_9x9'', which achieved an $R^2$ of 0.89 with both the XGB algorithm and the ensemble.
-The corresponding RMSE was 1.41 mg/m$^3$ for XGB and slightly higher for the ensemble (1.43 mg/m$^3$ ).
-CatBoost also yielded competitive results, although slightly below those of XGB and the ensemble.
-The second-best performance was obtained with the same dataset but using the normalized reflectances rhown.
-Overall, datasets with larger aggregation windows provided better results; indeed, none of the top 10 configurations employed 1×1 or 3×3 windows.
-Regarding the processing approach, C2X-Complex consistently outperformed the alternatives, followed by C2RCC.